coder-abhi/CDAC_ADS/README.md

     - [x] Printing in Inorder - Iterative
     - [x] Printing in Preorder - Iterative
     - [x] Printing in Postorder - Iterative
-    - [ ] Count frequency of Node in binary tree
+    - [ ] Count frequency of Node in a binary tree

 ## Day 9  - (08 NOV)
 - [ ] Binary Search Tree
     - [x] Insert
     - [ ] Mirror of tree / Inversion of tree
     - [x] Search and delete in BST
-    - [ ] Count no. of leaf node in BST
+    - [ ] Count no. of a leaf node in BST
     - [ ] Lever order printing
     - [ ] Height of Tree - using recursion
     - [ ] Height of tree - without recursion
 - [ ] Build a tree having unique values with
     - [ ] Inorder and Preorder traversal
     - [ ] Inorder and Postorder traversal
-- [ ] find smallest element in a binary search tree
+- [ ] find the smallest element in a binary search tree
-- [ ] find largest element in a binary search tree.
+- [ ] find the largest element in a binary search tree.

 ## Day 10  - (10 NOV)
 - [ ] AVL Tree